 - How many staff in your company are involved with management?

-- How many blocks do you manage, and how many units therein?
+- How many blocks do you manage, and how many units are there in each of those blocks?

 - Please supply three references for blocks you manage.
-Ideally these should be similar to our own property and in our area.
+Ideally those blocks should be similar to our own property and in our area.

 - Please supply name and telephone number of chairman/secretary of the residents’ association or board of directors of those blocks.